What is a Cat Dewclaw? (That Extra Claw on My Cat)

 Since toys are such a vital part of your cat’s drive to act out that instinctual hunting passion, you may want to look at my blog post How to Choose Cat Toys.

-Why Is It Called a Dewclaw?
+Why Is That Cat Claw Called a Dewclaw?

 Some folks suggest it may be called dewclaw because the dewclaw does not touch the ground when the cat is walking, but it does touch the dew on the grass.
 I can find no academic verification for this hypothesis, and as best I can tell the origin of the word is unknown.